CYing18/acad-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Master’s student in the Department of Computer Science at Xiamen University, where I conduct research under the guidance of [Prof. Rongshan Yu](https://scholar.google.com/citations?user=Uh1EpKQAAAAJ&hl=zh-CN&oi=ao) in the Biomedical AI Lab.
-Alongside my academic work, I am interning at the Shanghai Artificial Intelligence Laboratory, mentored by [Dr. Junjun He](https://scholar.google.com/citations?user=Z4LgebkAAAAJ&hl=zh-CN).
+Alongside my academic work, I am interning at the Shanghai Artificial Intelligence Laboratory, advised by [Dr. Junjun He](https://scholar.google.com/citations?user=Z4LgebkAAAAJ&hl=zh-CN).

 My research interests lie at the intersection of Computational Pathology, Multimodal Large Language Models, and AI for Medicine.
 I am deeply passionate about advancing the frontiers of biomedical AI and **aspire to pursue a Ph.D.** to continue contributing to cutting-edge research in these fields.